cjyuan/cyf-notes/itd.md

 There are errors in your HTML and CSS code.

 Can you fix all the errors and resubmit your CodePen link?

+---
+The requirement, "The webpage should include at least three images", has not yet been met.

 ### Step 5